-Consequently, objects are being de-scribed in their roles and scripts change over time, getting adapted to the actual situation.
+Hence, objects have inscribed roles, which are de-scribed in and translated to new contexts.
 Scripts are present and absent at different points of time within the planning process, or rather: various scripts can co-exist; they can be present in one shape and absent in another.
 Coming back to the Bus Output Specifications, this script had not disappeared by the time the materialised version of the buses appeared.
 Both scripts were present, either physically or in discourse.